 Katie is a leading expert in the Python programming language.
 She has written three books and a video series for learning Python, published by Pearson and O’Reilly, has presented at key software development conferences, including PyCon, DjangoCon, jQuery and Plone, and is a leader of the Washington DC chapter of PyLadies, an organization dedicated to training women in Python.
 She also leads linguistic R&D for National Science Foundation and US Department of Education projects.
 Prior to joining Speak Agent, Katie spent nine years at Cox Media Group and NASA, where she served as technical lead.

-Dan is a former teacher with 22 years in education technology marketing and business development at LEGO Education, Teaching Strategies, Kaplan, and Blackboard.
+Dan is a former teacher with 22 years in education technology, curriculum development, and partnership building at LEGO Education, Teaching Strategies, Kaplan, and Blackboard.
 He was integral to the launch of LEGO Mindstorms and the LEGO Education brand.
 Dan holds an MEd in Elementary Education from Boston University and an MA in Education Technology from Pepperdine University.